On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Abelian Surfaces with Rational -isogeny

 In what follows we discuss situations when the conditions of Theorem \ref{R is DVR} are satisfied.

-\subsubsection{Conductor $N = 13351, 15379, 26112, 45568, 191607$}
+\subsubsection{\textsf{Conductor $N = 13351, 15379, 26112, 45568, 191607$}}

-We will show that some abelian surfaces of such conductors satisfy the non-Selmer group conditions in Theorem \ref{R is DVR}.
+We will show that some abelian surfaces with such conductors satisfy all assumptions in Theorem \ref{R is DVR} except for conditions (1)–(3), as verifying these conditions is currently beyond the author's reach.
 We will examine the surface with conductor $15379$ in detail.
 The arguments for the other surfaces are similar.